zsyg/Homekit-Device-Stack/README.md

 ## So, it only reports changes?
 Nope!

-HomeKit Device Stack has an a web API, that is used to alter the devices state, this alterred state is then reflected in HomeApp, or any other Homekit enabled application.
+HomeKit Device Stack has a web API, that is used to alter the devices state, this alterred state is then reflected in HomeApp, or any other Homekit enabled application.

 ## Does It Run On My Microwave?
 Not yet!